-Event Stream Intelligence: Esper & NEsper
+Event Series Intelligence: Esper & NEsper

-New - Cloud Application for EPL Learning: Esper EPL Online
+Esper Provides An Online Application for EPL Learning: Esper EPL Online

 Complex event processing (CEP) delivers high-speed processing of many events across all the layers of an organization, identifying the most meaningful events within the event cloud, analyzing their impact, and taking subsequent action in real time (source:Wikipedia).